mineiros-io/terraform-aws-iam-role/README.md

 - **`name`**: *(Optional `string`, Forces new resource)*

   The name of the role.
+  Invalid characters will be replaced with dashes.
   If omitted, Terraform will assign a random, unique name.

 - **`name_prefix`**: *(Optional `string`, Forces new resource)*

+  If omitted, Terraform will assign a random, unique name.
+  Invalid characters will be replaced with dashes.
   Creates a unique name beginning with the specified prefix.
   Conflicts with name.

 - **`assume_role_policy`**: **(Required `string(json)`)**